gmag11/EnigmaIOT/readme.md

 A number of nodes with one or more sensors each one communicate in a **secure** way to a central gateway in a star network using EnigmaIoT protocol.

 This protocol has been designed with security on mind.
 All sensor data is encrypted with a random key that changes periodically.
-Key is unique for each node and dynamically calculated, so user do not have to enter any key.
+Key is unique for each node and dynamically negotiated, so user do not have to enter any key.
 Indeed, all encryption and key agreement is transparent to user.

 I designed this because I was searching for a way to have a relatively high number of nodes at home.
 I thought about using WiFi but it would overload my home router.
 So I looked for an alternative.
-I thought about LoRa or cheap 2.4GHz modules but I wanted the simplest solution in terms of hardware.
+I evaluated  LoRa or cheap nRF24 modules but I wanted the simplest solution in terms of hardware.

 ESP8266 microcontroller implements a protocol known as ESP-NOW.
-It is a point to point protocol, based on special WiFi frames, that works in a connectionless way and every packet is short in time.
+It is a point to point protocol, based on vendor specific [WiFi management action frames](https://mrncciew.com/2014/09/29/cwap-802-11-mgmt-frame-types/), that works in a connectionless way and every packet is a few milliseconds long.
 Because of this it eases to have a battery powered node so that it enables designing totally wireless sensors.

 But use of encryption on ESP-NOW limits the number of nodes to only 6 nodes.
 So I thought that I could implement encryption on payload but I found many problems I should solve to grade this as "secure enough".